 A large part of that success is lack of pretention.
 We are not an exclusive restaurant, and have no aims of being one.
 Our restaurant relies on local, repeat customers – they keep us afloat and on our toes.
 We are, and will continue to be, a dining option available to everyone – from 17 year olds on their first date, to couples on their 50th wedding anniversary, to companies having corporate functions.

 To that end our menus are designed with accessibility in mind.
 They are broad and varied, at different price points and levels of sophistication.
-From daily lunch menus from £18, to our indulgent Chef’s tasting menus.
+From daily lunch menus from £26, to our indulgent Chef’s tasting menu.

 Please note that our menus are subject to daily change and are displayed here as a sample only.